 There are many great job opportunities at NDSU and in the surrounding community for both Work-Study and non-Work-Study students.
 NDSU works with departments, local non-profit organizations, and local businesses to list employment opportunities for students on the Career Link Job and Internship Board.
-NDSU’s Career Center also provides additional listings for co-op, internships, and full-time employment opportunities.
+NDSU’s Career and Advising Center also provides additional listings for co-op, internships, and full-time employment opportunities.

 Federal Work-Study (FWS) is a student aid program which provides funding to support part-time employment opportunities (on and off campus) for eligible students.
 Awards are a form of financial aid which helps pay a percentage of the hourly wages earned.
 You are encouraged to seek jobs that relate to your course of study.
 We also encourage students to work in community service positions whenever possible.